lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 Now we get to the Framingham study, which started in the 1950s to investigate and establish the role of lifestyle on cardiovascular disease.
-Many health tips, such as being physically active, eating healthy foods, and not smoking, were first shown from the results of this study.
+Many health tips, such as being physically active, eating healthy foods, and not smoking, were first shown by the results of this study.
 The study has about 4400 participants, with data collected about 3 times over 15 years of followup.

 ---